jasonbayton/11ty/_src/projects/package-search/support/enable-managed-config.md

 ## EMM vendor setup

 Typically delegated scopes are found within application configurations.
 Within your EMM when adding an application, you should see delegated scopes alongside install type, managed config, install priority/constraints, and so on.
 It should provide a drop-down or checkbox list for scopes able to be delegated to an application.
-Select MANAGED_CONFIGURATION, or if the EMM provides their own lable for scopes, look out for Managed Configuration, App configuration, or a similar sounding option.
+Select MANAGED_CONFIGURATION, or if the EMM provides their own label for scopes, look out for Managed Configuration, App configuration, or a similar sounding option.

 Further guidance may be found in [EMM setup guides](../emm-setup).
 Documentation isn't provided for every EMM on the market currently.
 If you'd like guidance for your particular EMM, please [raise a request](https://github.com/jasonbayton/11ty/issues/new?assignees=jasonbayton&labels=documentation&projects=&template=content-request.md&title=%5BContent+request%5D).
 If you happen to know your EMM vendor leverages AMAPI, you may also raise a support request with them, providing above AMAPI JSON example and requesting guidance on how this is applied to your policies.